Vogtland: History

-The place name Vogtland (formerly also known as Voigtland, terra advocatorum) originates in the rule of the Vogts in this region from the eleventh to the sixteenth century AD, specifically in reference to the Vogts of Weida, Gera and Plauen.
+The place name Vogtland (formerly also known as Voigtland, terra advocatorum) originates in the rule of the Vogts (bailiffs) in this region from the eleventh to the sixteenth century AD, specifically in reference to the Vogts of Weida, Gera and Plauen.
 In the 12th century, Emperor Barbarossa appointed the first Vogts as administrators of his imperial forest areas in the east to facilitate his rule.
 Their headquarters was the Osterburg at Weida, thus giving it the reputation as the cradle of the Vogtland.
 Among the privileges of the Vogts were the endowment over minerals still unextracted from the ground (Bergregal) and the entitlement to regulating mint and coinage affairs (Münzregal), which were both handed down to them by Kaiser Frederick II in 1232.
+In the 12th and 13th centuries, the Vogts of Weida gradually became independent of the Quedlinburg Abbey on the lands they administered for it.

 As in the 14th century claims to power by the Margraves of Meissen emerged, Henry of Plauen submitted to the tenure-based regnancy of the Bohemian Crown, excepting only the dominion of Voigtsberg, that stayed tenured to the Reich.
 In 1349, his equinomic son Henry also handed Voigtsberg over to Bohemian tenure; thus the whole Vogtland had become a Reichsafterlehn (a specific status of tenure).
 In 1357 an exchange of territories was agreed with by the Margraviate of Meissen, effectually making Wiedersberg, Liebau, Adorf, Pausa, Neuenkirchen and Hirschberg (among others) Meissenian while Borna, Geithein and Kohren were handed to the Vogt.
 The exchange was heavily disputed by branch line cousins of Henry's.
 The Lords of Plauen, as they called themselves, retrieved Auerbach, Pausa and Liebau as Meissenian tenure in 1379.
 Since 1426 the Lords of Plauen were Burggraves of Meissen and found themselves in constant power struggles with the Saxon Prince Electors.